EMBRYOPSIDA Pirani & Prado (crown group)

 1[list]/1: Strasburgeria calliantha.
 New Caledonia, on ultrabasic rocks (map: fossil localities [green] from Jarzen & Pocknall 1993).
 [Photo - Flower]

 Evolution.
 Divergence & Distribution.
-Tertiary pollen like that of extant Strasburgeria, although rather smaller, has been found from Australia, Tasmania, and New Zealand (see Blufopollis scabratus: Jarzen & Pocknall 1993; Lee et al. 2001), and also off Wilkes Land, Antarctica, in the Early Eocene (Pross et al. 2012; Contreras et al. 2103), suggesting that the genus was once quite widely distributed in the Antipodean-Antarctic area.
+Tertiary pollen like that of extant Strasburgeria, although rather smaller, has been found from Australia, Tasmania, and New Zealand (see Blufopollis scabratus: Jarzen & Pocknall 1993; Lee et al. 2001), and also off Wilkes Land, Antarctica, in deposits of Early Eocene age ca 51.9 m.y.a.
+(Pross et al. 2012; Contreras et al. 2103).
+This suggests that the genus was once quite widely distributed in the Antipodean-Antarctic area.

 Chemistry, Morphology, etc. In Ixerba glands like those of lamina margin are in a cauline stipular position in seedlings.
 Strasburgeria, at least, has a mucilaginous epidermis, and in both genera mucilaginous cells are found in the flower.

 The vascular supply to the carpel walls in Strasburgeria is complex.
 The hilum is about the length of the seed.
 The vascular bundles in the receptacle are clustered.